Work Opportunity Tax Credit Program (WOTC)

 Records

-Standard records for periodic internal audits are required.
-The Internal Revenue Service (IRS) also requires that the State Workforce Agencies (SWAs) keep and maintain certification records for four years, and denial records for one year in the event of an employer audit by IRS or an employer appeal to the SWAs.
+Standard recordkeeping for periodic internal audits are required.
+ETA's procedural guidance for WOTC administration, and the Internal Revenue Service (IRS) require that the State Workforce Agencies (SWAs) keep and maintain certification records for three years, and denial records for one year in the event of an employer audit by IRS or an employer appeal to the SWAs.

 Other Assistance Considerations